1.1 Who should read this practice note?

 The minimum terms and conditions (MTC) are set out in Appendix 1 of the SRA Indemnity Insurance Rules.
 The MTC must be included as part of your compulsory policy of qualifying insurance, which you should read carefully.

-This practice note does not attempt to detail all of the MTC, but rather highlights some of the more recent changes and important provisions of which you should be aware.
+This practice note does not attempt to detail all of the MTC, but rather highlights some of the important provisions of which you should be aware.

-From 1 October 2010, the MTC no longer provide cover for defence costs for disciplinary proceedings by the SRA or the Solicitors Disciplinary Tribunal (SDT).
+The MTC covers defence costs in relation to claims and there must be no monetary limit on the cover for defence costs.
+However, the MTC does not provide cover for defence costs for disciplinary proceedings by the SRA or the Solicitors Disciplinary Tribunal (SDT).

-Although the Law Society opposed the removal of this cover, the SRA decided that it is not in the public interest for insurance to cover these claims.
+Although the Law Society opposed the removal of this cover in 2010, the SRA decided that it is not in the public interest for insurance to cover these claims.

 Some insurers are prepared to include this cover and continue to insure this type of loss.
 If you are concerned about lacking cover for defence costs of SRA disciplinary proceedings or SDT cases, you should discuss the availability of such a policy with your PII broker or insurer.